Anthony-CamembearGames/Electric-Image-Method/README.md

 This python program calculates the electrical capacitance matrix of a set of conductive spheres.
 See http://en.wikipedia.org/wiki/Capacitance for more on the theory.

-For the moment it is only capable of calculating the capacitance matrix in a homogeneous medium with the ground at infinity.

-Future possibilities will include :
+### Updates

+12/03/2015 : Updates to the program to include the possibility to calculate the Capacitance Matrix over a conductive plane + Readme updates

+Roadmap :

-1. Capacitance Matrix over a conductive surface
+* Capacitance Matrix over a conductive surface [done]
-2. Capacitance Matrix over a dielectric surface
+* Capacitance Matrix over a dielectric surface [work in progress]
-3. Capacitance Matrix over a 2 layer dielectric surface with complex permitivities
+* Capacitance Matrix over a 2 layer dielectric surface with complex permitivities [work in progress]
-4. Capacitance Matrix over a multi-layered dielectric surface with complex permitivities
+* Capacitance Matrix over a multi-layered dielectric surface with complex permitivities [standby]

-I am using two references :
+I am using two references for this script :

 [1] Introduction to Electrodynamics (3rd Edition) (1998) by David J. Griffiths